 Let’s set the target path where we want to save the maps.
 Let’s put them beside our existing textures in the Textures folder of the Midnight Show project, but create their on subfolder names “Lightmaps”.
 We’ve set plenty of parameters here so far, so we should save the settings.
 Let’s save them into our project beside the model file.
 Name the file “Lightmaps”.

 Midfloor map is done.
-Of course I won’t go over all the renderings.
+Of course, I won’t go over all the renderings.
 The only one I want to pan out about is the Others map.
-We have to pay attention beacuse we planned it to be 4K, so before rendering it we have to change the map size to 4096 in the Bake Elements dialog.
-And in this particular case I choose the “Single Pass Rendering” option.
+We have to pay attention because we planned it to be 4K, so before rendering it we have to change the map size to 4096 in the Bake Elements dialog.
+And in this particular case, I choose the “Single Pass Rendering” option.
 Click Bake Group.
 And now you can go ahead and grab some popcorn and watch a full-length feature film.

 We’ve finished with all the maps.
 If we switch to Aximmetry we can check them in the File Browser in the Textures / Lightmaps folder.
 Since we generated new UV channels for our objects, we have to reexport the scene into Collada.
 Let’s do it.

 We can see that the Mesh module has turned yellow.
-It shows that the module’s connections has been changed.
+It shows that the module’s connections have been changed.
 We’ve seen before that a module can turn orange if some of its properties have changed.
 Yellow is similar except that it indicates the change of the incoming connections.
-Also there’s a function to reset the module from this state.
-Right-click the module and choose “Restore All Connections”, and we see that the original shader has been reconnected and the module has turned back into its orginal color.
+Also, there’s a function to reset the module from this state.
+Right-click the module and choose “Restore All Connections”, and we see that the original shader has been reconnected and the module has turned back into its original color.
 Let’s undo it now and continue with the new connection.

 That means that this column couldn’t get enough resolution within the CompleteMap.
-In this situation we can start rethinking our grouping method a bit.
-For example we can generate a separate map for the column, or the column and the other wooden parts together.
-Now I choose to ignore the problem since from total view we can’t see the difference.
+In this situation, we can start rethinking our grouping method a bit.
+For example, we can generate a separate map for the column, or the column and the other wooden parts together.
+Now I choose to ignore the problem since from a total view we can’t see the difference.